tacticians-academy/teamfight-simulator/README.md

 ### Units setup
 - Place/move any units onto 2 teams
 - Equip/move any valid items, and adjust star levels
-- Applies trait/item effects to affected units
+- Augment/item/trait effects are applied to relevant units

 ### Play a fight
 - Assassins jump to backline
-- Units pathfind (naively) into attack range (see [`game/pathfind`](src/game/pathfind.ts?ts=2))
+- Units pathfind into attack range of their target
 - Units auto-attack and generate mana
 - Supported units cast their abilities
 - Runs until one team is left standing

 ## Unimplemented

-- Abilities: Each Set adds new champions whose abilities must be implemented before the unit can be fully supported.
-See [Current Set support](#current-set-support) for progress.
+Each Set adds new champion abilities, traits, and augments to be implemented.
+See [Current Set support](#current-set-support) to track this progress.

-- Augments: Not implemented
-- Various minor gameplay features (30 second overtime limit/etc)
-- Engine refinements (pathfinding improvements/experimentally determining undocumented values) so that gameplay resembles TFT enough to reproduce fights
+- Engine refinements (i.e. 30 second overtime limit/pathfinding improvements/experimentally determining undocumented values) so that gameplay resembles TFT enough to accurately reproduce fights
 - Some features are too niche or can be accomplished by other means, and thus are not prioritized for implementation (PR's are welcome though!).
 See the [Nice-To-Have's project](https://github.com/orgs/tacticians-academy/projects/2) for a current list.

 ## Out of scope

 ### End-to-end gameplay
 In theory, this project could eventually be fleshed out into a full gameplay mode (carousel/economy/augment selection/alternating opponents/health tracking/etc).
 It could then be used to train an AI to play TFT (unlike standard TFT, it can run faster than realtime).

+### Past Sets
+All the data for past sets is available thanks to the historical patch data provided by CommunityDragon.
+It would be a fun exercise to implement past sets, and I've scaffolded Set 1 to make this possible, but it's too big a project for now.
+If you're interested in contributing to any past set, get in touch!

 ### Visual effects
 In a game like TFT, you can think of 3 layers running on top of the raw numbers that specify stats/abilities/etc used to play out a fight: